 - Do they actively analyze their chargebacks and fraud notifications to keep up with the growing sophistication in fraud techniques?

-Keystone: Whether you do your anti-fraud in-house or outsource it, there are many things to consider.
+Whether you do your e-commerce fraud prevention in-house or outsource it, there are many things to consider.
 But an effective anti-fraud strategy will increase your bottom line and your customer satisfaction.

 Questions?
 Comments?
 Critiques?
 Let us know what you think in the comment section below.
 Or engage the Building Keystones team on Twitter or Facebook.
 We look forward to hearing from you!